Board of Directors

 Board members are elected at VIMHS annual general meetings (usually held in June each year) and generally serve for two-year terms.
 The current board of directors includes the following members:

-Brock Williamson, Chair
+Brock Williamson, Vice Chair

 Brock Williamson is a commissioned land surveyor with a background in engineering surveys and computer applications.
 He has served on the board of variance for the Regional District of Nanaimo and was chairman for five years.

 Bill Scott, Treasurer